Skip to main content

 Example 1: Determination of the amount of the gain derived from the onerous transfer of a property acquired prior to December 31, 1994

-Don BPT On October 10, 1991, he acquired a villa for an amount equivalent to 100,000 euros, paying an amount equivalent to 7,000 euros as Property Transfer Tax.
-The remaining disbursements made by Mr. BPT On the occasion of the acquisition, they amounted to the amount of 1,000 euros for notary and registration fees.
+Mr. BPT On 10 October 1991 he acquired a villa for an amount equivalent to 100,000 euros, paying an amount equivalent to 7,000 euros in Property Transfer Tax.
+The remaining disbursements made by Mr. BPT The acquisition amounted to 1,000 euros for notary and registration fees.

 In July 2012, he contracted the construction of a swimming pool, as well as the remodeling of the interior of the chalet.
 These works were carried out during the month of July and their amounts amounted to 75,000 euros, including VAT .

-On February 3, 2020, he sold the villa for 500,000 euros, of which 150,000 euros correspond to the improvement carried out in 2012, paying as Municipal Tax on the Increase in Value of Urban Land the amount of 15,000 euros.
-The chalet has not been rented at any time.
+On February 3, 2020, the villa was sold for 500,000 euros, of which 150,000 euros correspond to the improvement carried out in 2012, paying the amount of 15,000 euros in Municipal Tax on the Increase in Value of Urban Land.
+The chalet has never been rented.

-Determine the amount of the capital gain or loss obtained in said transfer, taking into account that the taxpayer has not made a transfer since 2015 of assets to whose gain the ninth transitional provision of the Personal Income Tax Law would be applicable
+Determine the amount of the capital gain or loss obtained in said transfer, taking into account that the taxpayer has not made any transfer of assets since 2015 to whose gain the ninth transitional provision of the Income Tax Law was applicable

 Solution:

-Since improvements have been made to the chalet in a year other than that of its acquisition, the part of the disposal value that corresponds to each component must be distinguished, that is, to the chalet and the improvement, in order to apply the reducing coefficient corresponding to the gain. property derived from the transmission of the chalet.
+Since improvements were made to the chalet in a year other than that of its acquisition, the part of the sale value that corresponds to each component, that is, to the chalet and the improvement, must be distinguished in order to apply the reduction coefficient corresponding to the capital gain derived from the transfer of the chalet.

-The determination of the capital gain or loss obtained will be made by distinguishing what corresponds to the chalet and what corresponds to the improvement.
+The determination of the capital gain or loss obtained will be made by distinguishing between that which corresponds to the chalet and that which corresponds to the improvement.

 1. Determination of the capital gain obtained: